How to prepare for any media interview

-Journalists make their job look easy, but that comfort and confidence is hard-won through thorough research and preparation.
+Journalists may make their job look easy, but that comfort and confidence is only gained through hard work, research and preparation.

-Certainly, you can be confident your knowledge of the subject will be greater than the interviewer’s.
+Certainly, you can be confident your knowledge on the subject may be greater than the interviewer’s.
 However, that does not mean that in the frenzied, zig-zag course of an intense interview you can be sure of making an impact.
-This is your chance to create an impression and add something new and memorable to the subject.
-But this is only possible with considered preparation.
+This is your chance to create an impression and add something new and memorable to the subject, but only with considered planning and preparation.

 Your first aim in any interview should be to communicate your key messages as clearly as possible.
 They will also come to your aid if you don’t know what to say.
 Three key messages is the right amount for you and your audience to remember.